bkw777/dl2/README.md

 Useful working examples: Sardine_American_English.pdd1, Disk_Power_KC-85.pdd1

-Those examples are both TPDD1, but both TPDD1 and TPDD2 are supported.
-There just are no known database application disks like Sardine on TPDD2 media to make a good TPDD2 example.
-You can load up the image of the TPDD2 Utility Disk included with pdd.sh just to see that it works, but that isn't useful for anything.
+Those examples are both TPDD1 disks, but both TPDD1 and TPDD2 are supported.
+There just are no known database application disks like the Sardine dictionary disk on TPDD2 media to make a good TPDD2 example.
+You could use the image of the TPDD2 Utility Disk included with [pdd.sh](https://github.com/bkw777/pdd.sh) just to see that it works, but that isn't useful for anything.

-Example, using Sardine with a Model 100 with an [Ultimate ROM II rom](http://www.club100.org/library/librom.html) installed (or loaded in a [REX](http://bitchin100.com/wiki/index.php?title=Rex)):
+Example, using Sardine with a Model 100 with [Ultimate ROM II](http://www.club100.org/library/librom.html):
-One way to use Sardine is to let UR-II load/unload the program (SAR100.CO for model 100, or SAR200.CO for model 200) from disk into ram on the fly instead of installing permanently in ram normally, and then the program accesses a special dictionary data disk with sector access commands.
+One way to use Sardine is to let UR-II load/unload the program from disk into ram on the fly instead of installing permanently in ram like normal.
+Sardine uses raw sector access commands to read a special dictionary data disk.
-So for this to work, UR-II has to be able to load SAR100.CO from disk, and then SAR100.CO needs to be able to read raw sectors from the dictionary disk.
+For this to work, UR-II has to be able to load SAR100.CO from a normal filesystem disk using normal file/filesystem access, and then SAR100.CO needs to be able to read raw sectors from the special dictionary data disk.
 This involves two features of dlplus.
-First, magic files.
-SAR100.CO is one of the "magic" files bundled with the app, which are always loadable from a client even if there is no such file in the share directory.
-When UR-II tries to load a file by that name, if there is a file by that name in the current working directory it is used, but even if there is no such file, the file access still works because then it just comes from /usr/local/lib/dl .
+First, **magic files**.
+SAR100.CO is one of the "magic" files bundled with the app, which are always loadable from a client at any time from any directory even if there is no such file in the directory being served as the virtual "disk".
+When UR-II tries to load a file by that particular name, if there is a file by that name in the current working directory it is used, but if there is no such file, dlplus just serves up the one from /usr/local/lib/dl, and the client never knows the difference.
-Second, disk image files and sector-access commands.
-If a disk image file is loaded with the -i option, then when a client tries to use sector-access commands, they work, and the data reads from / writes to the image file.
-If the given filename does not exist it will be created if the client issues a format command.
-If the given filename does not exist and is not given with any leading path, then it is searched for in /usr/local/lib/dl, as a few special disks are bundled with the app, and the Sardine dictionary is one.
+Second, **disk image files and sector-access commands**.
+If a disk image file is loaded with the **-i** option, then when a client tries to use sector-access commands, they work, and the data reads from / writes to the image file.
+If the specified filename does not exist it will be created if/when the client issues a format command.
+If the specified filename does not exist and, is not given with any leading path, then it is searched for in /usr/local/lib/dl, as a few special disks are bundled with the app, and the Sardine dictionary disk is one such.

 To try it out,